 I entered a design competition for a space toilet.

 The challenge was presented by HeroX, which is an offshoot of the X Prize Foundation.
-HeroX is a challenge facilitation platform in which anybody can be a sponsor a challenge with a prize and anybody else can participate in that challenge.
+HeroX is a challenge facilitation platform in which anybody can be a sponsor for a challenge with a prize and anybody else can participate in that challenge.
 It's a cool system.
 This particular "space toilet" challenge was sponsored by NASA.

 I read about the challenge in a news article and thought it sounded like a lot of fun.
 I figured I'd jot some ideas down, make a submission, and call it a good day-or-two-long project.
 However, once I started, it was hard not to spend the time to produce a quality submission.